 SLC-4E consists of a concrete launch pad/apron and a flame exhaust duct.
-Surrounding the pad are fuel storage tanks and an integration hangar.
+Surrounding the pad are RP-1 and liquid oxygen storage tanks and an integration hangar.
 Before launch, Falcon 9's stages, fairing and the mission payload are housed inside the hangar.
 A crane/lift system moves Falcon 9 into a transporter erector system and the fairing and its payload are mated to the rocket.
 The vehicle is rolled from the hangar to the launch pad shortly before launch to minimize exposure to the elements.